The Werewolf (1956 film): Plot

-Doctors Morgan Chambers and Emery Forrest discuss the man they'd treated after his car crash.
+Doctors Morgan Chambers and Emery Forrest discuss the man they had treated after his car crash.
 They had injected him with "irradiated wolf serum", never before used on humans.
 The doctors believe that once perfected, the serum will allow "a select minority of people" — chosen by them — to survive the imminent nuclear holocaust.
 Lycanthropy is an unfortunate side effect.
 The amnesiac man's wife, Helen Marsh, and their preteen son Chris show up and identify the man as Duncan Marsh.
 The doctors head to Mountaincrest, hoping to avoid blame by killing Duncan.

 Forrest corners Duncan in a mineshaft.
 Duncan pleads for his life before suddenly transforming into the werewolf.
 He attacks Forrest but is driven off by shots fired by Chambers.

 Amy convinces Jack to try to take Duncan alive and volunteers to help with first aid.
 Jack reluctantly agrees to allow Helen and Chris to come also and they, accompanied by Ben, set out.

 Helen calls Duncan with Jack's megaphone.
 In human form, Duncan comes and tearfully embraces Helen and Chris, but tells Amy to take them away as he fears he might turn into a werewolf again and harm them.

 Duncan is put in a jail cell.
-Chambers and Forrest trick their way into the jail and try to inject Duncan with something deadly.
+Chambers and Forrest force their way into the jail and try to inject Duncan with something deadly.
 Duncan changes into the werewolf, kills them and again escapes into the woods.

 The werewolf, on a bridge, attempts to flee but is shot dead by the posse.
 As the werewolf dies, it reverts to Duncan's human form.